doitumura/open-pomodoro-timer/README.md

 --lu, --longbreakUrl [s]  Url to open when long break timer starts(default: "")

 * include the official name of the app in the app string
+* If cycle is 1, focus and long break are alternately repeated
+* If cycle is 0, focus and break are repeated alternately
 ```

 ### Example